juniorh28/HistoryOf/README.md

 Need to tweak:

-1. must work on making the site mobile-friendly
+1. must work on making the site mobile-friendly Done!
 2. separating the content into mutiple pages.
 Done!
 3. make the article table a part of the  naviagation tab